Whole Being Psychotherapy

 It is my wish for you that therapy will bring you the profound gifts of healing and inner growth.
 We all need healing.
 Life is constant change, but the results we gain in therapy can become our solid and unshakeable ground.

 Entering therapy should feel like you are walking into a place of great refuge and rest.
 I want to assure you that your true self, and the truth of your experience in general, are welcome here.
 The world makes great demands on us to be someone or something in particular, and we are rarely in an atmosphere that allows us the freedom to not have to perform, be, or look a certain way.

 As an integrative therapist, I am immersed in many psychological approaches, perspectives, modalities, and techniques, and you'll find a lot of information about these things on my website.
-I want to make sure that you have the option - now or at a later time - to feel more informed and empowered.
+I want to make sure that you have the option to feel more informed and empowered.
 Integrative psychology done well is invested in the total care of you.
 Read as much or as little as feels good for you in your current process.

-If we're going to engage ourselves in an activity of self-transformation, and one that truly impacts our brain, mind, and body, we have the right - and it's the therapist's obligation to be able to help us - to understand every aspect of the therapeutic process.
+If we're going to engage ourselves in an activity of self-transformation, and one that truly impacts our brain, mind, and body, we have the right to understand every aspect of the therapeutic process.

-It is of vital importance to understand that not all therapies and modalities of healing achieve the same goals, and that some of them can, at best, be ineffective, while others can actually harm clients because their unique situation was not understood.
+It's of vital importance to understand that not all therapies and modalities of healing achieve the same goals, and that some of them can, at best, be ineffective, while others can actually harm clients.
 You really want to find the therapies that are optimal and tailored specifically for you, and integrative psychotherapy can help you achieve that.